 In his latest shot across the bow of the city, Ford has vowed to take over Toronto Island's little Billy Bishop City Airport and expand it to accommodate jet planes.
-Currently, the small airport is only used by smaller turboprop planes operated by Porter Airlines and Air Canada.
-Ford wants to see "small jets" also able to use it, which would require an extension to the runway and more parking and infrastructure in general.
+Currently, the small airport (often referred to as the "island airport") is only used by smaller turboprop planes operated by Porter Airlines and Air Canada.
+Ford wants to see "small jets" also able to use it, which would require an extension to the runway, as well as more parking and infrastructure in general.

 The airport is currently owned by a three-way agreement between the City of Toronto, the Toronto Port Authority (a federal agency) and the federal Government of Canada.
 While the City remains opposed to the idea, the Port Authority reportedly favours further development, and the federal government is reserving judgement thus far.